Soneji/gocode-login/README.md

 * Find the lines containing: `ports:  - 6989:80` and change the 6989 to any port of your choosing

 #### Reverse Proxy

 To setup a domain name and optional SSL you can use a reverse proxy.

 Some reverse proxy options are:
 * Apache
 * Nginx

 I like nginx so there is an example nginx config file at `nginx-sample.conf`

 You can use this sample config file to help set up your reverse proxy with a letsencrypt.org certificate.

 ### Manual Setup
 The software can also be setup on a standard LAMP server.
 You will need to configure some stuff manually however.

 #### MySQL or MariaDB
 You will need to create a new table called gocode in a MySQL or MariaDB database server.
 You can configure the file `./php/src/dbconnect.php` must to connect to your MySQL or MariaDB server.

 #### PHP Source
 The source php files are found at `./php/src/...` These must be copied to your webroot.
 You must also have some HTTP server with PHP execution software such as Apache or Nginx with php-fpm.
-<<<<<<< HEAD

 ## Screenshots
 ### User Inerface